Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Dataset management and citation

 \section{Dataset management and citation}

-Building on our previous findings, we turn to the role of dataset management and citation in harm mitigation.
-By dataset management, we mean storing a dataset and information about it.
-By dataset citation, we mean the referencing of a dataset used in research, with the particular aim of facilitating access to the dataset itself and supporting information.
-Together, management and citation can support three processes that facilitate harm mitigation: transparency, documentation, and tracking.
-Though our focus is on harm mitigation, dataset management and citation also help scientific communities function more efficiently \cite{Wilkinson2016TheFG}.
+We turn to the role of dataset management and citation in harm mitigation.
+By dataset management, we mean storing a dataset and associated metadata.
+By dataset citation, we mean the referencing of a dataset used in research with the aim of facilitating access to the dataset and metadata.
+We give three reasons for why dataset management and citation are important for mitigating harms caused by datasets: facilitating documentation accessibility, transparency and accountability, and tracking of dataset use.
+We then summarize how current practices fall short in achieving these aims.

-Our main finding in this section is that the existing norms in the machine learning community for both dataset management and citation fall short of facilitating transparency, documentation, and tracking.
-Throughout this section, our discussions of datasets also apply to pre-trained models.